mercadopago/devsite-docs/guides/checkout-pro/integration-identification.en.md

 | `x-corporation-id` | Corporations | For accounts associated with a seller account or an economic group. |

+To identify your integrations, use one of the SDKs below informing the `integrator_id`, `x-platform-id` and/or `x-corporation-id` with the appropriate information when making the request.

-To identify your integrations, send the `integrator_id` parameter to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request or, if you prefer, use one of the codes available below.
+> In addition to the SDKs, it is possible to identify your integrations through the preferences API.
+To do this, send the `integrator_id`, `x-platform-id` and/or `x-corporation-id` parameter with their respective information to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request.

 [[[
 ```php